Responsibility for health and safety

 Hazard: Possible exposure to Legionella bacteria: SIGNIFICANT HAZARD.

 Risk: In view of precautions, testing and monitoring: LOW RISK.
 Refer to separate written scheme for full details.
-Legionella risk assessment is performed every 2 years – refer to Testing, Maintenance, Audit & Compliance Schedule plus original assessment documentation in the Hygeia Document Database.
+Legionella risk assessment is performed every 2 years plus in certain other circumstances, such as alterations to the water system – refer to Testing, Maintenance, Audit & Compliance Schedule plus original assessment documentation in the Reception Document Database.

 Problems and issues: There have been no problems or issues in relation to Legionella since November 1998 when Joanne Giddy and Neil Phillips took on responsibility for the practice.